pyvisa/pyvisa/docs/migrating.rst

 .. note:: If the path for the library is not given, the path is obtained from
           the user settings file (if exists) or guessed from the OS.

-In 1.6, the `status` returned by the library is stored per resource.
+In 1.6, the state returned by the library is stored per resource.
 Additionally, warnings can be silenced by resource as well.
+You can access with the `last_status` property.

 All together, these changes makes PyVISA thread safe.